Breven217/MCP-JoyPack/README.md

 ### Adding a New Server Configuration

+UV/UVX servers are currently not supported by MCP JoyPack.

 To add a new server to the dashboard, you need to add its configuration to the `server-config.json` file in the Gist.
 Each server configuration follows this structure:

 ```json